The Critical Data Lab is a space for digital critiques and critiques of the digital.

 Publication: Doing Digital Utopia

-In collaboration with Rat für digitale Ökologie we currently work on a glossary of the digital present with the working title “Doing Digital Utopia”.
-The glossary will be published in the course of 2023.
+In collaboration with Rat für digitale Ökologie, SUPERRRLab and Better Place Lab we currently work on a glossary of the digital present with the working title “Doing Digital Utopia”.
+The glossary will be published in the course of 2023/ 2024.
 The glossary will provide an overview of the most important concepts, terms, ideas, and visions of our networked present.
-Research and editorial lead: Maxim Keller, Felix Maschewski & Anna-Verena Nosthoff.
-Contributors include, among others, Shintaro Miyazaki, Jan Groos, Maxim Keller, Paola Lopez, Dominik Piétron, Ann-Kathrin Koster, Sebastian Berg, Roland Meyer, Lotte Warnsholdt, Paul Feigelfeld, Felix Maschewski & Anna-Verena Nosthoff.
+Research and editorial lead: Maxim Keller & Felix Maschewski.
+Contributors include, among others, Shintaro Miyazaki, Maxim Keller, Paola Lopez, Ann-Kathrin Koster, Sebastian Berg, Roland Meyer, Roberta Fischli, Felix Maschewski & Anna-Verena Nosthoff.

 Publications